davebenson/doom4-walkthrough/README.md

 ## Mission 7: Post-Fight ???
 Cleanup

 Pickup all you can.
-There should be a screen to access near the bridge over the electrically charged floor.
+There should be a screen prompting "Reset Crane to Base?" to access near the bridge over the electrically charged floor.
 Actuating the Crane will cause a large suspended block to move within jumping range.
 Jump onto it, then jump right onto a catwalk.
-The game should let you know you found a secret: this is Section #???.
+The game should let you know you found a secret: this is Secret #5.

-Access the Field Drone, selecting ???.
+Access the Field Drone: I tend to choose Chain Gun / Mobile Turret here.

 Exit through the door near the Health Station.

 ...

+## Mission 7: Accessing Rune Challenge: Armored Offensive
+Exit the building and turn left, killing an Imp and Revenant.

+Jump across to the right and follow the walkway to the end to find the Rune Challenge "Armored Offensive".

+This is a useful Rune for hard fights, since getting more armor is the same as more health, for the most part.

+Now, turn around, and run back toward the waypoint.
+To the left you'll find a Munitions Crate on a plateau.
+Often there are The Possesseds stumbling around and even a Cacodaemon at times.
+After killing all that, you should find a Checkpoint.

+## Mission 7: Fight: Upper Gore Nest

+Continue along the ledge, jumping around to the green-lit ledges.
+At the top, you'll find an airship with some loot - including a Codex Entry "Monsters / Cacodaemon", a Hell Knight, a few Imps, and a bunch of Possessed worshipping the Nest.

+Kill the Hell Knight and the Imps, and use the Possesseds for target practice.

+When ready, destroy the Gore Nest.

+Immediately a Hell Knight will spawn behind you, and some Imps and Hell Razers.

+There will be 3 Cacodaemons and 3 Revenants over the course of the battle as well.

+Toward the end of the battle, a Mancubus will emerge.

+Use the Haste Powerup in the corner whenever you need a boost: this fight isn't too tough.

+## Mission 7: Post Upper Gore Nest

+Argent Cell:  Looking back the way you came, you should see a plateau at your elevation: it is easy to get to.
+Once there, look down at see the Argent Cell: drop down to it and choose your powerup.

+Go back to the site of the Gore Nest, and enter the door.

+There is a Pinkie Corpse holding the Yellow Guard Corpse.
+You can interact with it to get the Keycard.

+There's also a secret here.
+Look up for a bloody ledge in the ceiling at the left of the room on entry.
+Find Secret #???, "Baron of Hell Model, Patriotguy".

+Return to get the Yellow Keycard, watch the holographic replay, and use the Yellow Door.

+Drop down the elevator shaft.
+Before exiting the obvious way, turn around and look up to find a square duct: jump into it and find Elite Guard #4.

+Exit the elevator shaft: you should recognize this as the site of an earlier Gore Nest battle.
+Make a hairpin turn to the right and go in the Yellow Keycard Door.

-## Mission 7: ..
+## Mission 7: Fight: Tram Access
+A few Possessed Soldiers and a number of The Possessed lurk here, useful for some Weapon Upgrade tasks.
+When ready, interact with the Tram console to finish the level.

 # Mission 8: Advanced Resource Complex